ConditionalSpeedGAN/CSG/README.md

 ### Datasets:
 - ***For Single agent:***
     - Observed and Predicted length are 8 and 12 frames respectively.
-    - Dataset: single_condition_dataset (in the project folder)
+    - Dataset: pedestrian_dataset (in the project folder)
     - Dataset credits: Social GAN (https://github.com/agrimgupta92/sgan)
-    - For extrapolation, use single_condition_dataset/extrapolation_dataset
+    - For extrapolation, use pedestrian_dataset/extrapolation_dataset
 - ***For Multi agent:***
     - Observed and Predicted length are 20 and 30 frames respectively.
     - Dataset: We use Argoverse dataset version v1.1 (https://www.argoverse.org/data.html#forecasting-link).
 For our work, we use 5126, 1678 files for train and test respectively